LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 `strlen` takes a string and calculates the length of that string, i.e. how many characters it contains.

-Notice how we must add this line: `#include <string.h>`.
+In the example above, notice how we must add this line: `#include <string.h>`.
+Then, we proceed to create a string, and call the `strlen` function to get its length.
+"Calling" the function is done by writing the name of the function, `strlen`, followed by parentheses, `( )`, inside of which we provide whatever argument(s) the function needs, in this case `exampleString`.

-Then, we create a string, and call the `strlen` function to get its length.
 But wait!
 Something is missing here.
 The function tells us the length of the string, but we didn’t do anything with the answer!
-For example, if we wanted to print the length of the string, how could we do this?
+For example, let's say we wanted to write a print statement to inform the user about the length of the string.
+How could we do this?

 ## Return Values